Serve Your Community as a Youth Court Advocate

 - Have Fun

 YJC isn’t just about work – there will be plenty of activities that are entertaining and will provide opportunities to connect with your peers (think: games, debates, and more!)

-The program is offered virtually at the following dates and times:
+The YJC program is currently available at the following locations:

 "In 2015, I enrolled in the Queens Defenders Youth Justice Court program at the Far Rockaway Teens Library when I was 15.
 YJC trains young people to take on the responsibilities of each courtroom participant -- judge, jury member, defender, prosecutor.
 Teenagers who commit misdemeanors learn to understand the consequences of their actions through YJC hearings and redeem themselves through different restorative justice avenues.